biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Paz, A., Reginato, M., Michelangeli, F.A., Goldenberg, R., Caddah, M.K., Aguirre-Santoro, J., Kaehler, M., Lohmann, L.G. & Carnaval, A. (2020) Predicting Patterns of Plant Diversity and Endemism in the Tropics Using Remote Sensing Data: A Study Case from the Brazilian Atlantic Forest.
 [Remote Sensing of Plant Biodiversity (eds J. Cavender-Bares, J.A.
 Gamon & P.A.
 Townsend), pp. 255-266.
 Springer, Cham](https://doi.org/10.1007/978-3-030-33157-3_11).

-  *  Brown, JL, Paz, A, Reginato, M, et al. (in press) Seeing the forest through many trees: Multi‐taxon patterns of phylogenetic diversity in the Atlantic Forest hotspot.
-[Diversity and Distributions](https://doi.org/10.1111/ddi.13116).

   * Dalrymple, R.L., Kemp, D.J., Flores-Moreno, H., Laffan, S.W., White, T.E., Hemmings, F.A. & Moles, A.T. (in press) Macroecological patterns in flower colour are shaped by both biotic and abiotic factors.
 [New Phytologist](https://doi.org/10.1111/nph.16737).

   * Bein, B., Ebach, M.C., Laffan, S.W., Murphy, D.J. and Cassis, G. (2020) Quantifying vertebrate zoogeographical regions of Australia using geospatial turnover in the species composition of mammals, birds, reptiles and terrestrial amphibians.
 [Zootaxa, 4802, 61-81](https://doi.org/10.11646/zootaxa.4802.1.4).